Lightstreamer/Lightstreamer-kafka-connector/README.md

 - `#{OFFSET}`, the offset
 - `#{PARTITION}`, the partition

-Furthermore, it is also possible to use _dot notation_ to access the attributes or fields of record keys and record values serialized in JSON or Avro format, as follows:
+To access the attributes or fields of record keys and record values serialized in JSON or Avro formats, you write expressions like the following:

 ```js
 KEY.attribute1Name.attribute2Name...